sauliusdainys/docs/README.md

 ### Proposed Pricing Model for Data Lakes

 Data lakes introduce another service dimension -- data retenion, which defines how long data is stored within the data lake before it can be discarded.
 Therefore data lake pricing model should base be based not only on volume of data but also retention measured in unit of time.
+Such pricing model derives all the base pricing model parameters and adds the following:

+- **Retention Time Unit (RTU)** -- such minute, hour, day, week, month, year (e.g. day)
+- **Price/RTU (P/RTU)** -- price per unit of time (e.g. 0.001)
+- **Total Retention (TR)** -- total number of time units to retain (store data) (e.g. 60)

+Retention price is computed as follows: RetentionPrice=TR*P/RTU*#_of_UM, and Total_Price = RetentionPrice + DataPrice.

 ## Reputation Scores (Karma)